sudeeprp/rapa-home/vocational-learning.md

 Previously, "doing" approximated "knowing" - which means you could apply that knowledge for another task.

-For example, if you could make a full stack application, it meant you understood the technology (UI, HTTP, databases) sufficiently to recognize it in another context.
+For example, if you could make a full-stack application, it meant you understood the technology (UI, HTTP, databases) sufficiently to recognize it in another context.

-Now, that link is broken.
+However, 'making' isn't the proof of 'understanding' anymore.
 A new full-stack application can be 'vibed' without sufficient knowledge.
 However, every change thereafter requires more 'vibing' in narrower situations, resulting more trial-and-error cycles with lengthening lead-times.

 Learners often don't notice this.
 When the first iteration succeeds, they assume they've got what it takes - till the LLM brings something unexpected.
-Vibing out of every situation will take an unpredictable amount of time.
+Prompting out of every situation will take an unpredictable amount of time.

 The area where they "don't know what they don't know" is going to limit them.
 The objective here is to expose those gaps and illustrate its consequences.
 Expect this to kindle curiosity, seek to bridge gaps and improve consistency.